 On the other hand, if you enable the Set Data Limit option, you will be completely cut off from using mobile data after reaching the set data limit.

 You can also enable both options, just change the data limit.
-For example, set data warning at 25GB and set data limit to 30GB.
+For example, set the data warning at 25GB and set the data limit to 30GB.